vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/seo.md

 :::

-The plugin will make your site fully support [Open Content Protocol OGP](https://ogp.me/) and [JSON-LD 1.1](https://www.w3.org/TR/json-ld-api/) by injecting tags into `<head>` to fully enhance the SEO of the site.
+The plugin will make your site fully support [Open Content Protocol OGP](https://ogp.me/) and [JSON-LD 1.1](https://www.w3.org/TR/json-ld-api/) to fully enhance the SEO of the site.

 If you don’t need this plugin, please set `themeConfig.plugins.seo` to `false`.

 <!-- more -->

-The plugin works out of the box.
-Without any configuration, it will extract the corresponding information from the page content as much as possible to complete the necessary tags required by OGP and JSON-LD.

-By default, the plugin reads the site configuration, theme configuration and the page’s frontmatter to automatically generate as much as possible.
-Things like site name, page title, page type, date of writing, date of last update, article tags are automatically generated.

 ## Out of box